peetuskytta/Jobdb-XYZ/README.md

 ## Deployment
 - Deployed on a Oracle Cloud running Oracle Linux Server 8.8.
-(Full deployment under construction)
+(Full deployment under construction) Steps we took with the server:
+1. create usernames and home folders for both of us.
+2. connect to the server via SSH.
+3. write scripts to update the server on midnight.
+4. create a group for both users to facilitate permission handling.
+5. install required services with `yum`
+6.

 ## Useful Information